-“To have a young man in college come out prior to the draft and get drafted ,” Martin said.
+“To have a young man in college come out prior to the draft and get drafted [is huge],” Martin said.

 Growing up a gay athlete in Martin’s time would be a challenge in itself before adding the fact he did so in a part of the country oftentimes associated with intolerance.